ljl390472099/academic-website/content/authors/admin/_index.md

 ---
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests are data science and the application of machine learning in health research matter.
 education:
   courses: